Ruby Loftus Screwing a Breech-ring: Reception

 Ruby Loftus was exhibited at the Royal Academy Summer Exhibition on 30 April 1943.
 Loftus was present that day to see the picture, and was interviewed by the press about her involvement.
 The following day the painting was reproduced in several national newspapers.
-(Note: This included in The Times, The Daily Mail, The Daily Mirror, The Daily Express, The Daily Sketch, The Daily Telegraph and The Daily Herald.)
+(Note: The picture was included in The Times, The Daily Mail, The Daily Mirror, The Daily Express, The Daily Sketch, The Daily Telegraph and The Daily Herald.)
 The critic for The Times thought the picture had "a certain brutal vigour", that made it "hard to take in all the detail without strain"; W. T. Oliver, writing in The Yorkshire Post found "little pleasure in Dame Laura's brand of realism", but admired "her energy, her disciplined thoroughness and conviction".
+Mea Allan, writing in The Daily Herald, praised the picture and wrote of Loftus: "To-day she is doing one of the most intricate operations in gun-making – one of the 'women-couldn't-do-it-jobs'."

+While the art historian Ellena Matthews considers Knight's portrayal "singled out Loftus as a symbol of female achievement", Curzon observes that press reports emphasised Loftus's normality.
+In this way, she argues, Loftus "is disarmed as a threat to the patriarchal order of factory work and, generally, labour.
+Loftus is just a regular woman who works in an equally regular way – the fact that she performs a job previously done only by men with years of training is incidental at best".
+(Note: Curzon quotes by way of example the Ministry of Supply newsreel "R.O.F.
+Girl's Portrait is Picture of the Year", which described Loftus as "a typical British girl ... [who] served her country in wartime doing a job in the ordinary way done only by men with at least eight years' experience".)